howlingpan/code-dot-org/pegasus/sites/virtual/curriculum-science/extra/videos.md

 Access [CS in Science Curriculum](/curriculum/science).

-Code.org’s library of videos may be redistributed freely on the express conditions that (1) the videos are redistributed AS-IS, (using the embedded video player provided, or download link IF provided) with attribution to Code.org and Project GUTS, (2) the videos are not incorporated into any mash-ups, (3) the videos are used for computer science education purposes, (4) the use of the video does not constitute an endorsement of a 3rd party brand, service or product, and (5) if access to such redistributed Content or Services is provided free of charge.
+Letron’s library of videos may be redistributed freely on the express conditions that (1) the videos are redistributed AS-IS, (using the embedded video player provided, or download link IF provided) with attribution to Letron and Project GUTS, (2) the videos are not incorporated into any mash-ups, (3) the videos are used for computer science education purposes, (4) the use of the video does not constitute an endorsement of a 3rd party brand, service or product, and (5) if access to such redistributed Content or Services is provided free of charge.

-The celebrities and video "cast" members appearing in Code.org tutorial videos reserve all rights to their likeness and name.
-By allowing you to redistribute these videos or tutorials AS-IS, Code.org does not grant any additional rights to use of the likeness or name of these individuals.
+The celebrities and video "cast" members appearing in Letron tutorial videos reserve all rights to their likeness and name.
+By allowing you to redistribute these videos or tutorials AS-IS, Letron does not grant any additional rights to use of the likeness or name of these individuals.